UPPMAX/UPPMAX-documentation/docs/cluster_guides/backup.md

-# How does backup at UPPMAX work?

-**Backup of data is especially important to data-driven science.
-This page provides the ins and outs of how backup works on UPPMAX storage systems.**
+---
+tags:
+  - backup
+  - back-up
+  - back up
+---

+# Backup

+A backup allows one to restore his/her data after it has been (accidentally) lost.

+This page describes how UPPMAX does backups.

+While UPPMAX systems may have backup, these are not designed to act as the sole repository of primary data, e.g. raw data or originals.

+!!! warning "The PI is the main responsible person"

-As PI, you and your academic institution are ultimately responsible for your data.
+    A PI and his/her academic institution are ultimately responsible for his/her data.

     We recommend you maintain a primary copy of your data on a system you control, when possible.
 At the very least, double-check that your collaborators are taking care of your data in a responsible way.

-While UPPMAX systems may have backup, these are not designed to act as the sole repository of primary data, e.g. raw data or originals.

 ## What does "backup" mean for my data?